 MOAB — The Mesh-Oriented datABase

 The Mesh-Oriented datABase (MOAB) is a component for representing and evaluating mesh data.
-MOAB can store structured and unstructured mesh, consisting of elements in the finite element “zoo” plus polygons and polyhedra.
+MOAB can store and represent structured and unstructured meshes consisting of elements in the finite element “zoo”, including polygons and polyhedra.
 The functional interface to MOAB is simple yet powerful, allowing the representation of many types of metadata commonly found on the mesh.
-MOAB is optimized for efficiency in space and time, based on access to mesh in chunks rather than through individual entities, while also versatile enough to support individual entity access.
-The MOAB library can naturally represent finite element and other types of mesh data .
+MOAB is optimized for efficiency in space and time, based on access to mesh in chunks rather than through individual entities, while also being versatile enough to support individual entity access.
+The MOAB library can naturally represent finite elements and other types of mesh data.
 Various types of meta-data are often used in conjunction with a mesh.
 Examples include boundary condition groupings, material types, and provenance information for the mesh.
-Because the data model used in MOAB is so abstract, conventions are useful for describing how meta-data is stored into that data model.
+Because the data model used in MOAB is so abstract, conventions are useful for describing how meta-data is stored in that data model.

 Several specific tools are often used in concert with MOAB and bear special mention here.
-The CUBIT toolkit generates finite element meshes, and saves them to a native save file (referred to as a “.cub” file) which MOAB is able to read.
-Reading CUBIT meshes into MOAB through the .cub file format is preferred over other formats, since most other mesh formats written by CUBIT do not save most meta-data.
-The MeshKit library also generates mesh using CGM and MOAB, and uses the same conventions for storing meshes into MOAB.
+The CUBIT toolkit generates finite element meshes and saves them to a native save file (referred to as a “.cub” file) that MOAB can read.
+One can also generate meshes with GMsh and convert it to a more compact format.
+The native MOAB I/O format is h5m, which is based on the HDF5 parallel library.
+This format provides native parallel load of meshes in a scalable fashion.
+Note that the MeshKit library can generate meshes using CGM and MOAB, and uses the similar conventions.
 Finally, MOAB includes a CGM reader which can read a geometric model into a faceted representation in MOAB.
 Meta-data from all these tools are stored in MOAB using the conventions described here.

 The MOAB data model consists of the following basic types: